Lingering injuries,

 What about Chronic Pain?

-Chronic pain is when the pain signals continue to fire regardless of whether something is structurally wrong.
-Here are some markers for chronic pain (Source: Cleveland Clinic)
+Chronic pain is when pain signals continue to fire regardless of whether an injury is present.

 • Chronic pain is pain that lasts for over four months.